shaunlinz02/shaunlinz02/README.md

 ## Hi there 👋

-I am a quantitative researcher specializing in volatility modeling, machine learning, and numerical methods in quantitative finance.
+I am a quantitative researcher/analyst specializing in volatility modeling, machine learning, and numerical methods in quantitative finance.

 Here are a list of published papers: